 The Cloud Console provides several monitoring tools for Cloud Spanner, allowing you to see the status of the most essential metrics for your instance.
 One of these charts is CPU utilization - high priority.
 The chart shows you CPU utilization of high-priority tasks against the recommended maximum CPU usage for both single-region and multi- region instances.
-There are two types of tasks; user tasks, such as reads and writes, and system tasks, such as performing backups and compaction.
+There are two types of tasks; user tasks, such as reads and writes, and system tasks, such as compaction and backfilling an index.

 Figure 1 shows an example of the CPU utilization - Total chart.